menu

 Demographics

-The citizens of Nashville have a very low rate of college education: just 8.88% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Nashville has a very low overall level of education: only 8.88% of people over 25 hold a 4-year college degree or higher.

 The people who call Nashville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Nashville residents report their race to be White.
 Important ancestries of people in Nashville include English, German, Scandinavian, Irish, and Swiss.